marcfrei/scion-time-misc/misc/ec2/README.md

 Open the evaluation plot at `logs/offsets.pdf`.

-Note 1: step `./ec2-test setup` will take 5 to 10 minutes.
+Note 1: The step `./ec2-test setup` will take approx. 5 to 10 minutes.

-Note 2: to reproduce figure 8 (a), add the flag ` --mode scion` to the commoands above.
+Note 2: To reproduce Figure 8 (a), add the flag ` --mode scion` to the commoands above.

 The following command shows the state of all instances in the evaluation setup: